Mobile Ghost Tour — 13 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Mobile ghost tour?
+How many stops are on the Mobile ghost tour?

-The Mobile ghost tour includes 13 documented haunted locations.
+The Mobile ghost tour includes 13 documented stops covering 219 years of documented history.

 Is the Mobile ghost tour free?